Dr Alesia Moulton-Perkins, Clinical Psychologist & CBT Therapist

 Long term physical health conditions

 - I have worked in a clinical health psychology service for people with physical health problems like chronic pain, and have specialist training in CBT and third wave approaches for long term health conditions.
-For example, last year I completed a 10-day module, including providing some of the workshops myself.

 - I am currently providing consultation to CBT therapists in an NHS primary care service on how to work with people with medical illnesses.